Doctor of Nursing Practice, DNP (Online Only)

 - Development and implementation of health policy

-The eight-semester DNP program is designed to fit the busy schedules of full-time nurses, building on Georgia Southern’s outstanding record in graduate nursing education.
+The six-semester DNP program is designed to fit the busy schedules of full-time nurses, building on Georgia Southern’s outstanding record in graduate nursing education.
 Through the DNP, you can also be prepared for a career as a nurse educator.
-The DNP program is fully online with the exception of a required week-long on campus graduate intensive that occurs annually each summer.

 Regular Admission Requirements

 - Master of Science in Nursing (MSN) degree from an accredited institution with an advanced practice nursing focus.

 - Minimum undergraduate or graduate GPA of 3.0 (on 4.0 scale)